Rahul-Singh-del/Rahul-Singh-del/README.md

 3. Click on New and enter a name and a description for your package
 4. Copy the JWT Secret value from the Summary page and save it for later
 5. Click on Add Component, select Journey Builder Activity and Click next
-6. Give you activity a name: Twilio SMS.
+6. Give you activity a name: Custom SMS.
 Also select the category where this activity will show up within Journey Builder.
 Choose Messages.
 Last, enter [url of your Heroku app] as your Endpoint URL
 7. Click Save
 8. Copy the Unique Key value from the Journey Builder Activity panel and save it for later

-#### Configure the Twilio SMS Activity
+#### Configure the SMS Activity

 1. Open /public/config.json and:
 2. Replace applicationExtensionKey for the value you got from step 8 in configuring your package in Marketing Cloud